Winery at sunset

 • Greater Adelaide

 Even if Chester Osborn hadn’t invented the undeniably amazing d’Arenberg Cube, the winery itself would still be somewhere near the top of the list of Australia’s best.
-But he did – and now d’Arenberg has evolved from being merely an excellent winery to an essential McLaren Vale ‘experience’, its towering Cube the poster child for all and sundry regional promotions.
+But he did – and now d’Arenberg has evolved from being merely an excellent winery to an essential McLaren Vale ‘experience’, its towering Cube the poster child for all regional promotions.
 In the tasting room on the top level, sip your way into d’Arenberg’s dizzying array of reds and whites (the Dead Arm shiraz and Broken Fishplate sauvignon blanc are perennial faves) – then launch into lunch at the spectacular d’Arry’s Verandah Restaurant in the adjacent 19th-century homestead – still one of SA’s best regional restaurants.

 • Modern Australian